Pain Scales Use with Pressure Ulcers

 Bill has a Morphine pump in his abdomen to deal with his pain.
 He takes supplemental Morphine by mouth.
 There are times he sleeps all day and is awake all night.
 The impact of chronic unrelenting pain can be devastating, eroding the individual’s quality of life and constituting a significant amount of stress.
 Increased levels of stress have been demonstrated to lower pain threshold and decrease tolerance.
 The result is a vicious cycle of pain, stress/anxiety, anticipation of pain, and worsening of pain.
 Increased stress also activates the hypothalamus-pituitary-adrenal axis, producing hormones that modulate the immune system compromising normal wound healing.
 Medications including nonnarcotic for moderate pain and narcotic analgesics for moderate to severe pain are required to treat severe pain as outlined below.
 A consult from a pain and symptom management team may be considered.
 Comprehensive management should also include careful selection of atraumatic dressing, prevention of local trauma, treatment of infection, patient empowerment, stress reduction, and patient education.

 Modified by Pat Iyer with permission from Dr. Diane Krasner, coauthor of Special Considerations in Wound Bed Preparation 2011, an Update, Advances in Skin and Wound Care, September 2011Dr.
-Diane Krasner provides an intimate and detailed look at pressure ulcer causes and cures in a multimedia course that will take place on February 27 and March 5, 2012.
-Set aside the day of February 27 to join us for an interactive course, Pressure Ulcer Case Analysis and Reports, and complete the course the evening of March 5.
-Reserve your spot today.
-Can’t join us on either date?
+Diane Krasner provided an intimate and detailed look at pressure ulcer causes and cures in a multimedia course.
 Order the on demand recordings of Pressure Sore Case Analysis and Reports here.

-When you register for the course, you will receive 10 articles loaded with essential information about pressure ulcers, the opportunity to participate in the course and receive the transcripts, plus a substantial discount off two programs: Take the Terror of out Testifying and Negative Pressure Wound Therapy.
-Receive an individualized optional critique of your report.
-Sign up here for Pressure Sore Case Analysis and Reports.
+When you register for the course, you will receive 10 articles loaded with essential information about pressure ulcers, the opportunity to participate in the course and receive the transcripts Sign up here for Pressure Sore Case Analysis and Reports.